Alcoa Co. (NYSE:AA) Shares Purchased by Sandy Spring Bank

-Other institutional investors and hedge funds have also recently bought and sold shares of the company.
-Deutsche Bank AG raised its stake in Alcoa by 39.9% during the second quarter.
-Deutsche Bank AG now owns 667,512 shares of the industrial products company’s stock valued at $30,424,000 after buying an additional 190,523 shares in the last quarter.
-Aviva PLC acquired a new stake in shares of Alcoa during the 2nd quarter worth approximately $3,272,000.
-Securian Asset Management Inc. raised its position in shares of Alcoa by 1.8% during the 2nd quarter.
-Securian Asset Management Inc. now owns 16,815 shares of the industrial products company’s stock worth $766,000 after purchasing an additional 296 shares during the period.
-Empowered Funds LLC acquired a new stake in shares of Alcoa during the 2nd quarter worth approximately $3,662,000.
-Finally, Exchange Traded Concepts LLC raised its position in shares of Alcoa by 48.8% during the 3rd quarter.
-Exchange Traded Concepts LLC now owns 2,267 shares of the industrial products company’s stock worth $76,000 after purchasing an additional 743 shares during the period.
+Other large investors have also recently added to or reduced their stakes in the company.
+Deutsche Bank AG increased its position in Alcoa by 39.9% in the 2nd quarter.
+Deutsche Bank AG now owns 667,512 shares of the industrial products company’s stock valued at $30,424,000 after acquiring an additional 190,523 shares during the period.
+Aviva PLC bought a new position in Alcoa during the 2nd quarter valued at $3,272,000.
+Securian Asset Management Inc. boosted its stake in Alcoa by 1.8% during the 2nd quarter.
+Securian Asset Management Inc. now owns 16,815 shares of the industrial products company’s stock valued at $766,000 after purchasing an additional 296 shares in the last quarter.
+Empowered Funds LLC bought a new position in Alcoa during the 2nd quarter valued at $3,662,000.
+Finally, Exchange Traded Concepts LLC boosted its stake in Alcoa by 48.8% during the 3rd quarter.
+Exchange Traded Concepts LLC now owns 2,267 shares of the industrial products company’s stock valued at $76,000 after purchasing an additional 743 shares in the last quarter.

 Alcoa Corp. engages in the production of bauxite, alumina, and aluminum products.
 It operates through the following segments: Bauxite, Alumina, and Aluminum.
 The Bauxite segment represents the company’ global bauxite mining operations.
 The Alumina segment includes the company’s worldwide refining system, which processes bauxite into alumina.